Roles and responsibilities

 Students must be aware that they are representing their school while on structured workplace learning and must continue to observe school policies and codes of conduct.

 Students must also follow general workplace rules and understand protocols regarding the internet.
 In particular, students must not use the internet or other electronic communications for accessing illegal, offensive or inappropriate material.
-They must be aware that some work placements might use sensitive information that must remain private and confidential.
+Students must be aware that some work placements might use sensitive information that must remain private and confidential.

 Before the placement